brendlin/HGamGamStar/README.md

 **--Input** or **--InputList** to specify the samples):

     runJob.py --Input mc16_13TeV.345961.PowhegPythia8EvtGen_NNLOPS_nnlo_30_ggH125_gamstargam.deriv.DAOD_HIGG1D2.e6740_e5984_s3126_r10201_r10210_p3415 --Alg HiggsGamGamStarCutflowAndMxAOD --Config HGamGamStar/HggStarMxAOD.config --Grid --GridTag user.brendlin --ProdTag ysy001

+You can also specify any of the other normal grid running options via command-line or in your config file (e.g `--nc_nFilesPerJob`, `--nc_destSE`, etc.).

+### Merging the files of an EventLoop job

+Once the jobs above are complete, you can merge the files using the `EL::Driver::wait` command.
+The easiest way to do this is to launch this via command line, with:

+    cd MyOutputDir/..
+    runJob_merge MyOutputDir

+Note that this will wait for all jobs to finish, and then merge the root files.
+The resulting MxAODs will be in the directory `MyOutputDir/data-MxAOD`.
+If a job failed at any point, an error will be thrown and the merging will be paused.
+See below for how to re-run the jobs that failed.
+(You can simply re-run the above command after your jobs finish successfully, and the merging should start back up where it left off.)

 MxAOD Production
 =================